ridvansumset/rock-paper-scissors/README.md

 # Rock Paper Scissors Game

-Items on the left is yours to choose and the ones on the right belong to AI.
+Items on the left is yours to choose and the ones on the right belong to your PC.

-Just click one of your items and AI will respond immediately.

-There is scoreboard in the middle, so you can track your wins, AI's wins and ties.

 ## How to Get & Play